Last updated: June 26, 2026

 Tournament stage orientation

 Stages help users understand structure, but they should not be turned into fixed strategy rules.
-The same stage can feel different depending on field size, blind speed, table draw and payout shape.

 | Stage | Structure question | Why it matters | Caveat |